pyvisa/pyvisa-py/docs/source/installation.rst

 USB resources: USB INSTR/RAW
 ----------------------------

-For **USB** resources, you need to install PyUSB_.
-PyUSB_ relies on USB driver library such as libusb 0.1, libusb 1.0, libusbx, libusb-win32 and OpenUSB that you should also install.
-Please refer to PyUSB_ documentation for more details.
+For **USB** resources, you need to install PyUSB_ and a suitable backend.
+PyUSB_ relies on a USB driver library such as libusb 0.1, libusb 1.0, libusbx, libusb-win32 or OpenUSB as a suitable backend.
+Please refer to the PyUSB_ documentation for more details.

+On Windows, especially if you are using a user account without administrator privileges, you may install `pyocd/libusb-package`_ for a convenient way to provide the necessary libusb 1.0 DLL as a suitable PyUSB_ backend.

-On Unix system, one may have to modify udev rules to allow non-root access to the device you are trying to connect to.
+On Unix systems, you may have to modify udev rules to allow non-root access to the device you are trying to connect to.
 The following tutorial describes how to do it https://www.xmodulo.com/change-usb-device-permission-linux.html.